Adele Cosgrove-Bray is a writer, poet and artist who lives on the Wirral Peninsula in England.

 10 Questions About Gardening

-- Name the world famous gardens situated ten miles outside of London, close to the River Thames.
-Kew Gardens.
+- What is the name of the world-famous gardens situated 10 miles outside of London, close to the River Thames?
+Kew Gardens

-- Name the organic gardener who is almost as famous for his long blond plait as he is for his books such as Going Organic and The Gourmet Gardener and his regular appearances on the BBC radio's Gardener's Question Time.
-Bob Flowerdew.
+- Which organic gardener is almost as famous for his long blond plait as he is for his books such as Going Organic and The Gourmet Gardener, as well as his regular appearances on the BBC radio's Gardener's Question Time?
+Bob Flowerdew

-- Give the alternative name for a Mountain Ash tree.
-Rowan.
+- What is the alternative name for a mountain ash tree?
+Rowan

 - Which kind of bulbs were once exchanged as a form of currency?
-Tulips.
+Tulips (17th-century Holland)

 10 Questions About Sports

-- Name the only heavyweight boxing champion to finish his career of 49 fights without ever having been defeated?
-Rocky Marciano.
+- Which heavyweight boxing champion was the only one to finish his career of 49 fights without ever being defeated?
+Rocky Marciano

-- In 2011, which country hosted a Formula 1 race for the first time?
-India.
+- Which country hosted a Formula 1 race for the first time in 2011?
+India

-- Name the game played on a lawn called a 'crown green'.
-Bowls.
+- What is the name of the game played on a lawn called a 'crown green'?
+Bowls

 - Which chess piece can only move diagonally?
-A bishop.
+Bishop

-- Name the only footballer to have played for Liverpool, Everton, Manchester City and Manchester United.
-Peter Beardsley.
+- Which footballer is the only one to have played for Liverpool, Everton, Manchester City and Manchester United?
+Peter Beardsley

 10 Questions About the Arts

-- Name the three primary colours.
-Red, yellow and blue.
+- What are the three primary colours?
+Red, yellow and blue

 - In needlework, what does UFO refer to?
-An unfinished object.
+Unfinished object

-- Name the famous ballet Russian dancer who changed the face of modern ballet.
-Rudolf Nureyev.
+- Who was the famous ballet Russian dancer who changed the face of modern ballet?
+Rudolf Nureyev

-- What does the term 'piano' mean?
-To be played softly.
+- What does the musical term 'piano' mean?
+To be played softly

-- Name the Spanish artist, sculptor and draughtsman famous for co-founding the Cubist movement.
-Pablo Picasso.
+- Who was the Spanish artist, sculptor and draughtsman famous for co-founding the Cubist movement?
+Pablo Picasso

 10 Questions About History

-- Which famous battle between the British Royal Navy and the combined fleets of the French Navy and Spanish Navy took place on 21st October 1805?
-Battle of Trafalgar.
+- Which famous battle between the British Royal Navy and the combined fleets of the French Navy and Spanish Navy took place on 21 October 1805?
+Battle of Trafalgar

-- When did Margaret Thatcher become Prime Minister?
-1979.
+- When did Margaret Thatcher become prime minister of the UK?
+1979

-- Who was the architect who designed the Millennium Dome?
-Richard Rogers.
+- Who was the architect who designed London's Millennium Dome?
+Richard Rogers

 10 Questions About Books

-- Name the author of On Her Majesty's Secret Service, Dr No and Thunderball, among others.
-Ian Fleming.
+- Who is the author of On Her Majesty's Secret Service, Dr No and Thunderball, among others?
+Ian Fleming

 - How old is the world's oldest dictionary?
-Cuneiform tablets with bilingual Sumerian-Akkadian word-lists have been dated to 2300 BC.
+Cuneiform tablets with bilingual Sumerian-Akkadian word lists have been dated to 2300 BCE.

 10 Questions About TV

-- In "Thunderbirds", what was Lady Penelope's chauffeur called?
-Parker.
+- In Thunderbirds, what was the name of Lady Penelope's chauffeur?
+Parker

-- Name the BBC series about a shipping line set in Liverpool during the late 1800s.
-The Onedin Line.
+- What is the title of the BBC series about a shipping line set in Liverpool during the late 1800s?
+The Onedin Line

-- What was the most watched UK TV programme of all time?
-Eastenders, when Den divorced Angie, which drew 30.10 million viewers on 25th December 1986.
+- What was the most-watched UK TV programme of all time?
+Eastenders: the episode when Den divorced Angie, which drew 30.10 million viewers on 25 December 1986.

 10 Questions About Food and Drink

-- If you were to cut a hare into pieces, marinate it in wine and juniper berries then stew this slowly in a sealed container, what would this recipe be called?
-Jugged hare.
+- If you were to cut a hare into pieces, marinate it in wine and juniper berries and then stew it slowly in a sealed container, what would this recipe be called?
+Jugged hare

-- Fried tarantulas, eggs boiled just before they're due to hatch, live octopus, and puffin hearts eaten raw when still-warm are all traditional foods—true or false?
-True.
+- True or false.
+The following are all traditional foods: fried tarantulas, eggs boiled just before they're due to hatch, live octopus and puffin hearts eaten raw when still warm.
+True

 - How many crocus flowers does it take to make a pound of saffron?
 Up to 75,000 flowers, which is enough to fill an entire football pitch.